AdminOfThis/metronizer/README.md

-A proper readme will be added at a later time.
+A proper readme will be added at a later time, when i feel like writing doc.